dynawo/dynawo.github.io/install/compilation_options.md

     CC-BY-4.0 (https://creativecommons.org/licenses/by/4.0/)
     license.
 All rights reserved.
 -->
-Dyna&omega;o compilation and launching can be customised through environment variables. `util/envDynawo.sh` script defines some environment variables than can be override by the user.
+Dyna&omega;o compilation and launching can be customised through environment variables. `util/envDynawo.sh` script defines some environment variables than can be overridden by the user.
 The `myEnvDynawo.sh` script created at the first step of install is a simple way for the user to customise those **environment variables**.
 Some variables are  **mandatory** and some are **optional**, this page aims at providing information about all those variables.

 # Mandatory variables

 To launch `util/envDynawo.sh` script a list of variables needs to be defined.

-All the variables should be defined through an export `export VAR=VALUE`.
-For simplicity we recommend to define those in `myEnvDynawo.sh` like it is done in the install procedure of [Dyna&omega;o](/index.md).
+All the variables should be defined through an export `export VAR=VALUE`. **For simplicity we recommend to define those in `myEnvDynawo.sh` like it is done in the install procedure of [Dyna&omega;o](/index.md)**.

 |Variable|Description|Value|
 |---------|-----------|-----------|